 Funding for Sanitary and Storm Sewer Projects of $250,000 or Less

-Funding for Sanitary and Storm Sewer Projects That are Not Eligible for Drinking Water SRF Loan
+Funding for Sanitary and Storm Sewer Projects That are Not Eligible for Clean Water SRF Loan

-Sanitary and storm sewer projects that are not eligible for a Drinking Water SRF loan may also apply using the Small Water Facilities Funding application.
-Common examples of projects not eligible for a Drinking Water SRF loan are new water systems, projects intended primarily for fire protection or future growth, and projects that provide water for industrial applications.
+Sanitary and storm sewer projects that are not eligible for a Clean Water SRF loan may also apply using the Small Water Facilities Funding application.

 Rules and Regulations

 Rules concerning the Consolidated Water Facilities Construction Program may be found in the Administrative Rules of South Dakota 74:05:07.
-Rules and regulations concerning the Drinking Water SRF Program may be found in the Administrative Rules of South Dakota 74:05:11 and the federal Safe Drinking Water Act.
+Rules and regulations concerning the Clean Water SRF Program may be found in the Administrative Rules of South Dakota 74:05:08 and the federal Clean Water Act.
 For copies of these rules or the Act, you may contact: